Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Azure/Send-telemetry-data-from-e-RT3-to-azure-IoT-hub.md

 ### Proxy settings

 Personally for me, one of the most difficult things is to configure the `Proxy` settings, and also I think this varies from environment to environment.
-Here I'm going to mention my setting for this e-RT3 device.
+Here I'm going to mention my setting for this e-RT3 Plus device.

 1. Open a Terminal window where you need proxy access.
 2. Set and export the HTTP_PROXY variable.